crs4/pydoop/docs/examples/avro.rst

 Pydoop transparently serializes and/or deserializes Avro data as needed, allowing you to work directly with Python dictionaries.
-To get this behavior, you have to set the context class to ``AvroContext``, as shown above.
-Moreover, when launching the application with pydoop submit, you have to enable Avro I/O and specify the output schema as follows:
+To get this behavior, when launching the application with pydoop submit, you have to enable Avro I/O and specify the output schema as follows: